prometheus/prometheus/docs/querying/operators.md

 **Between two instant vectors**, a binary arithmetic operator is applied to each entry in the left-hand side vector and its [matching element](#vector-matching) in the right-hand vector.
-The result is propagated into the result vector and the metric name is dropped.
+The result is propagated into the result vector with the grouping labels becoming the output label set.
+The metric name is dropped.
 Entries for which no matching entry in the right-hand vector can be found are not part of the result.

 ### Comparison binary operators